electrikmilk/liquid-css/ReadMe.md

 ## Materials

 Liquid CSS works in CSS classes starting with `.material`.
-Most liquid materials feature a gradient border from light to dark, drop shadow, inset glow, background blend darkening, and finally rounding.
+Most materials feature a gradient border from light to dark, a drop shadow, an inset glow, background blend darkening, and finally, rounding.

 ### `.glass`